merthsoft/MooseLib/README.md

 I wouldn't really recommend anyone else use it.

 ## Using It
+I guess you don't heed warnings.
+I like that.
 Use it like MonoGame with extras.
 Your game will implement `MooseGame`.
 You will need a map and renderers.
 There are helpful default implementations to get started.
 Eventually, you'll probably want your own renderer.

 ## MooseLib.Ui
 Half-baked UI library built to work with MooseLib, but could probably be added to any MonoGame game.
 It's got some basic inputs and outputs like textboxes and buttons and such.